bocajthomas/SE-Extended/FeaturesExplained.md

 ### How to use
   1. Open Snapchat
   2. Go to the Story Page
-  3. you will see your preferred choice is ino longer visible
+  3. You will see your preferred choice is ino longer visible

 ## Hide UI Components